hpieterse/use-url-query-state/README.md

 # useUrlQueryState
-`useUrlQueryState` is a React hook that makes it easy to manage state in the URL query string.
+`useUrlQueryState` is a React hook that makes it easy to manage the state in the URL query string.

 ## Why
-In some cases it's beneficial to use the route to store your application state.
-It allows the user to refresh or bookmark a page and keep state.
-For example if a user wants to share or bookmark a specific search result.
+In some cases, it's beneficial to use the route to store your application state.
+It allows the user to refresh or bookmark a page and keep its state.
+For example, if a user wants to share or bookmark a specific search result.

 ## Getting Started
 To use `useUrlQueryState`, you can install it via npm: